 Posted on Sunday, October 1st, 2023 at 9:00 am

-Some people are not at all easy to wake up.
-You may have to shake them or call out to them repeatedly to get them moving, but you can get them to wake up even if it’s not an easy task.
-Sometimes, however, there is something more serious going on.
+Some people are not easy to wake up.
+They might be breathing but unresponsive in their sleep, and you may have to shake them or call out to them repeatedly to get them moving, but you can get them to wake up even if it’s not easy.
+Sometimes, however, this could be a life-threatening condition.

-If you can’t get a person to wake up no matter what you do, a serious medical issue such as a coma could be the reason.
+If someone is breathing but unresponsive in their sleep and you can’t get them to wake up no matter what you do, a serious medical issue such as a coma could be the reason.
 If their eyes are open but they still seem unresponsive, then the explanation could be Unresponsive Wakefulness Syndrome.
 Either way, you must make sure that the person can breathe properly, check their responsiveness, and then call 911 if you cannot get them to respond.

 When You Can’t Wake Someone Up